BPS Invariants for a Knot in Seifert Manifolds: Homological blocks for

 \subsubsection{Resurgence}

-Before calculating homological blocks from the Gaussian integral part of \eqref{su2full}, we check that the contributions from the abelian flat connections captures the contributions from non-abelian flat connections via resurgent analysis.
-Some aspects of resurgence for the case of torus knot in $S^3$, which is a special case of Seifert knot, has been discussed \cite{Gukov-Manolescu,Chung-resurg}.
+Before calculating homological blocks from the Gaussian integral part of \eqref{su2full}, we check that the contributions from the abelian flat connections capture the contributions from non-abelian flat connections via resurgent analysis.
+Some aspects of resurgence for the case of the torus knot in $S^3$, which is a special case of Seifert knot, have been discussed in \cite{Gukov-Manolescu,Chung-resurg}.
 The Borel resummation of the Borel sum of the perturbative expansion around the abelian flat connection of $Z(k,R)$ is given by the Gaussian integral part of \eqref{su2full} with a contour $\gamma$ that is parallel to the imaginary axis and located at $\epsilon$ on the real axis of the complex $y$-plane,

 where $R$ and $k$ are analytically continued.
 We can see that \eqref{su2int} captures the contributions from non-abelian flat connections by considering the Stoke phenomena.
-For explicitness, we consider the the case of $F=3$, and other number of singular fibers can be done similarly.
+For explicitness, we consider the case of $F=3$, and other numbers of singular fibers can be done similarly.

-For the check, we evaluate the residue part of \eqref{su2full} and show that such residues can be recovered from the contributions from the poles that are swept by the change of integration contour from $\gamma$ to $C_t$ for each $t$ as $k\rightarrow \mathbb{Z}_+$ and $R \rightarrow \mathbb{Z}_+$.
+For the check, we evaluate the residue part of \eqref{su2full} and show that such residues can be recovered from the contributions from the poles that are swept by the change of the integration contour from $\gamma$ to $C_t$ for each $t$ as $k\rightarrow \mathbb{Z}_+$ and $R \rightarrow \mathbb{Z}_+$.
 The first type of residues of \eqref{su2full} gives

-Meanwhile, we take $k\rightarrow \mathbb{Z}_+$ and $R \rightarrow \mathbb{Z}_+$ in \eqref{su2res1} and change the integration cycle to $C_0$ accordingly, then along the way the contour picks the pole in the negative imaginary axis of $y$-plane.
+Meanwhile, we take $k\rightarrow \mathbb{Z}_+$ and $R \rightarrow \mathbb{Z}_+$ in \eqref{su2int} and change the integration cycle to $C_0$ accordingly, then along the way the contour picks the poles in the negative imaginary axis of the $y$-plane.
 For each $t$, the residues for such poles are

 After the regularization, and then summing over $t=0, \ldots, H-1$, we see that this gives the same result as \eqref{su2res1}.
 Then by shifting the contour to $y=-2 \pi i \frac{P}{H} t$ for each $t$, we obtain the rest of the residues in \eqref{su2full}.
-Thus, the residue parts can be recovered from the contributions from the abelian flat connections to the partition function.
+Thus, the residue parts can be recovered from the contributions of the abelian flat connections to the partition function.

 This resurgent analysis indicates that \eqref{su2int} would give the homological block for Seifert knot.
 We first consider the case of a single abelian flat connection, $H=1$.